 Staff in the Department of Russian

-Ms Polina Kliuchnikova
+Dr Polina Kliuchnikova

-My research develops the idea of languages as sets of resources that both shape migrants’ life trajectories and influence the way their collective identities and cultural practices are performed.
-The variety of forms this process may take covers a wide range of domains of migrant experience: education and language mastering, career and family ties, child upbringing and cultural bonding, emerging language attitudes and common linguistic biographies.
+My PhD thesis focused on linguistic aspects of the cultural integration of Russian-speaking migrants in the contemporary UK.
+Fieldwork for this project was carried out in the socially, culturally and linguistically distinctive region of the North East of England, including interviews and participant observation, as well as the discourse analysis of media and online sources.
+My research developed the idea of languages as sets of resources that both shape migrants’ life trajectories and influence the way their collective identities and cultural practices are performed.
+The variety of forms this process may take covers a wide range of domains of migrant experience: education and language mastering, career pathways and family ties, child upbringing and cultural bonding, emerging language attitudes and biographical narratives.

 - British Association for Slavonic and East European Studies (BASEES)